mist64/kernalemu/README.md

 **kernalemu** is a C reimplementation of the Commodore KERNAL API, combined with a 6502 emulator.
 It allows runnung cleanly written PET/C64/C128 etc. command line applications on the UNIX command line, like BASIC interpreters, assemblers, monitors and text adventures.

+## Features

+* Channel I/O API
+	* Devices 0 (keyboard) and 3 (keyboard) map UNIX stdin and stdout.
+	* Devices 4-7 writes the printer output to files `printer4.txt` etc. on disk.
+	* Devices 8-15 goes through a basic Commodore DOS layer that maps to the UNIX filesystem.
+Reading and writing files, sending certain disk commands and loading the directory (`"$"`) is supported.
+	* Devices 1 (tape) and 2 (tape or RS-232) are not supported.
+* Time API: bridged to system time
+* IEEE-488 API: not yet supported

 ## Usage

     kernalemu [options] file...